-In this step you will need to enter your “Ship from address” if you haven’t done so already.
-If you have the inventory at your house or business, enter in that address.
+In this step, you will need to enter your “Ship from address” if you haven’t done so already.
+If you have the inventory at your house or business, enter that address.

 Then you’ll need to choose between “Individual products” or “Case-packed products”.